Moai: Characteristics

 Easter Island statues are known for their large, broad noses and big chins, along with rectangle-shaped ears and deep eye slits.
-Their bodies are normally squatting, with their arms resting in different positions and are without legs.
+Their bodies are normally squatting, with their arms resting in different positions, and they are without legs.
 The majority of the ahu are found along the coast and face inland towards the community.
 There are some inland ahu such as Ahu Akivi.
-These moai face the community but given the small size of the island, also appear to face the coast.
+These moai face the community but, given the small size of the island, also appear to face the coast.

 Eyes

 In 1979, Sergio Rapu Haoa and a team of archaeologists discovered that the hemispherical or deep elliptical eye sockets were designed to hold coral eyes with either black obsidian or red scoria pupils.
 The discovery was made by collecting and reassembling broken fragments of white coral that were found at the various sites.
 Subsequently, previously uncategorized finds in the Easter Island museum were re-examined and recategorized as eye fragments.
 It is thought that the moai with carved eye sockets were probably allocated to the ahu and ceremonial sites, suggesting that a selective Rapa Nui hierarchy was attributed to the moai design until its demise with the advent of the religion revolving around the tangata manu.